As featured by:

 How to Order

-When you purchase Federal Prison: A Comprehensive Survival Guide you are free to choose between an eBook* with instant online access, a traditional paperback edition, or both. (*Mac users see note below)
+When you purchase Federal Prison: A Comprehensive Survival Guide you are free to choose between an digital version* with instant online access, a traditional paperback edition, or both. (*Mac users see note below)

-Right now the eBook and paperback package is available for just $97, about 10% of what you would pay for a meeting with a self appointed “professional prison consultant” and likely a tiny fraction of your legal bills to date.
+Right now the digital version and paperback package is available for just $197, about 10% of what you would pay for a meeting with a self appointed “professional prison consultant” and likely a tiny fraction of your legal bills to date.